 Before getting an HIV test, keep these things in mind:

 Combination tests look for both HIV antibodies and a protein (or antigen) called p24.
 If you have HIV but your body hasn't made antibodies yet, you'll have high levels of p24.
 Nucleic acid tests look for the HIV virus in the blood.

 There are pros and cons to each type of test, so pre-test counseling may be helpful.
 Most clinics and community centers that offer free HIV tests also offer counseling.
 Some locations offer all the different types of HIV tests or just one of them.
 Whatever test you get, it is likely to be accurate as long as you take it at the right time.
 Accuracy rates are around 99% to 100%.

 Depending on the timing, you may need to do several tests to confirm the results.
-If you had a very recent (less than 72 hours ago) possible exposure to HIV, it's too soon for a test.
+If you had a very recent (less than 72 hours ago) possible exposure to HIV, it's too soon for a test to show if you are positive but you should still have a sample taken for comparison later.
 But it's exactly the right time to talk to a doctor about starting PEP (post-exposure prophylaxis).
 That's a medication that can prevent you from getting HIV in the first 72 hours after unprotected sex, risky drug use, or other possible exposure.